 Example Case:

-A care home in Leeds recruiting a home carer can sponsor a migrant worker at a salary of £24,000, meeting the ISL discount threshold (min £23,200) — provided the going rate for the role is also met.
+A care home in Leeds recruiting a home carer can sponsor a migrant worker at a salary of £24,000, meeting the ISL discount threshold (min £23,200), provided the going rate for the role is also met.
+However, certain lower-threshold routes allow a minimum salary of £25,000, but dependants cannot generally join the applicant in the UK.

 Construction and Skilled Trades

-The construction industry has seen growing inclusion in the ISL due to a shortage of domestic workers with necessary qualifications.
+The construction industry has seen growing inclusion in the ISL due to a shortage of domestic workers with necessary qualifications, particularly across the building trades and related trades.

 Key Roles:

-This enables building firms to offer sponsorships for skilled tradespeople at more affordable salary points, provided the going rates—often above the reduced general threshold—are still met.
+This enables building firms to offer sponsorships for skilled tradespeople, including those in building trades, related trades, and high integrity pipe welders, at more affordable salary points, provided the going rates, often above the reduced general threshold, are still met.

 Engineering and Technical Roles

 Engineering, especially in civil and mechanical areas, has long struggled with talent shortages.
-The ISL reflects this by covering specific subfields.
+The ISL reflects this by covering specific subfields, including roles within the nuclear industry.
+For example, specialized scientific and technical positions in the nuclear industry Scotland are specifically listed, with eligibility restricted to Scotland only.

 Key Roles: